Prayers, aid offered amid floods as parishes grapple with Harvey

 "Christ was sharing in the passion of His people.
 He, too, was now homeless, off the cross, and broken as are many through these floods."

-At one point in the video, Father Manduzia picks up the parish processional cross, face down in the water.
+At one point in the video, Father Maduzia picks up the parish processional cross, face down in the water.
 The corpus then breaks off and floats for a few seconds until Father Khoi Le, parochial vicar, picks it up and places it on a nearby table.

-"I’ve prayed about that image and realized Christ was sharing in the passion of His people," Father Manduzia said.
+"I’ve prayed about that image and realized Christ was sharing in the passion of His people," Father Maduzia said.
 "He, too, was now homeless, off the cross, and broken as are many through these floods."

 He said the parish has received messages of prayer and concern from across the world.
 Nearby churches and even a mosque has offered space to celebrate Mass.
 The video, viewed more than 464,000 times by Wednesday morning, shows the clergy and staff saving vestments and other parish property.